mariofusco/quarkus-agentic-ai/README.md

 ## Implementing agentic AI patterns with Quarkus

 The idea of this project is discussing the most common agentic AI patterns and architectures, showing for each of them, with a very practical example, how they can be implemented through Quarkus and its LangChain4j integration.
+Of course a real-world application may use and combine these patterns in multiple ways in order to implement a complex behavior.

 ## Prompt chaining